lanaash/Mikrotik/README.md

 Useful to find optimal 4G install location before fixing in place.
 Uses API call to start a speedtest to remote server e.g. a Mikrotik CHR.

-## upgrade_routeros.sh

-Simple bash script to help roll out upgrades to desired versions.

-Assumes version 7 (REST API) and that upgrade version is architecture specific i.e. arm, arm64 rather than per-router.

-Maybe useful if you have a few routers & want some control.